 Of course one can write a whole book about this complex question.
 But what is not so complex is that enormous amounts of money are invested in war, while less than 1% of military spending is invested in peacebuilding (according to the Economic Forum).
 Moreover, when we think of peace we think of “ease and calm”, while it will need our active involvement to build peace.
 Skills to build a peaceful world can be gained through training and practice, so that’s why Peace Power focuses on that.

 If you participate in a training you’ll learn that Peace Power can be applied on a personal, social and cultural level.
-You’ll get some tools to develop “peace of mind”, peaceful relations and build a culture of peace.
+You’ll get some tools to develop “peace of mind”, peaceful relations and build a culture of peace (see image – 8 areas of a culture of peace, as defined by the UN).
 You’ll also become more aware of the normalisation of violence: how it’s presented as ‘necessary’ and that it’s so embedded in our every-day-lives that everyone experiences different forms of violence (from physical violence, to violence inside social structures and violence in our culture -habits, stories, norms and values.)
 And a new world will open for you, one where you can join people that are working on increasing their emotional awareness and empathy, striving for more equity and engaging in solidarity.
-A “culture of peace” is another useful and important concept , with 8 core topics, as you can see in the image on the left.
-In our view, the underpinning of a peaceful culture is the recognition of inter-being on this Earth: when humans see that all is connected, they will start to relate to each other in compassionate ways, both in their daily lives, as societies and as one planet.
+To make the cultural shift, to a culture or peace, we’ve to recognise that we inter-are, as the monk Thich Nath Hahn put it.
+Western culture admires independence and individuality, and contrast this with dependence and collectivism.
+However, instead we are inter-dependent, with each other and our environment.
+ML King said: “Whatever affects one directly, affects all indirectly.
+I can never be what I ought to be until you are what you ought to be.
+This is the interrelated structure of reality.”

 Hopefully you’re inspired to start to believe that peace is possible.
 That’s the first step!